test checks different components of urine, a waste product made by the

 other substances from the blood to be passed in the urine.
 Urine has hundreds

 of different body wastes.
-What you eat, drink, how much you exercise, and how
+What you eat and drink, how much you exercise, and how

 well your kidneys work can affect what is in your urine.